° Pay attention to what you pay attention to.1

 That doesn’t mean the path needs to be unpleasant, grinding, or painful.
 It might be at times.
 But it can also be surprising, educational, fun, and relaxing.
 Please don’t let me lose you to the idea that living a 212 life is a never-ending grind where nothing is ever good enough.

 Living a 212 life is living deliberately while enjoying the occasional serendipity that deliberateness brings.
-It’s nurturing (practicing & strengthening) our ability to find joy in giving something/one consistent attention and effort and, when things get challenging (real or imagined), in the resilience.
+It’s nurturing (practicing & strengthening) our ability to find joy in giving something/someone consistent attention and effort, and, when things get challenging—real or imagined—in the resilience.

 212 is about taking advantage of now.